Looking for a great place for a Girls’ Weekend? A bachelor party weekend? A place for the squad to get away and enjoy mountain adventures!

 Morning: Wildflower Hike

 After a night of fun, sleep in the next morning.
 But then it’s time to hit the trail.
 In summer we recommend a great moderate Wildflower Hike.
 In fall, check out these trails for great color.
-Not looking to go far but want something fun, try the Jim Creek Trail right across the street from the resort, or stay really close to home base and hike the Ute trail, that starts right at the base.
+Not looking to go far but want something fun, try the Jim Creek Trail right across the street from the resort, or stay really close to home base and hike Tunnel Hill Road, that starts right at the base.

 Midday: Village Stroll and Lunch at Backbowl